SoftwareDefinedBuildings/SnapLink/README.md

 ## What is CellMate?
 CellMate is a system that allows you to interact with smart building appliances by taking pictures of them.

-### What Does This Repository do?
-This is the server part of CellMate.
-Use this only if you want to deploy your own CellMate Server.

-### What Other Repositories do you have?
-* [Android Client](https://github.com/SoftwareDefinedBuildings/CellMate_Android): an Android app that allows you to take an image to identify appliances and interact with them.
-* [Web Client](https://github.com/SoftwareDefinedBuildings/CellMate_Web_Client): a web client that allows you to upload an image to identify appliances.
-* [Labeling Tool](https://github.com/SoftwareDefinedBuildings/CellMate_Labeling_Tool): a GUI tool that allows you label appliances in a 3D model.
-We currently only support [RTABMap](https://github.com/introlab/rtabmap) databases.

 ## How to Run CellMate server?